henningte/redoxpeat/README.md

 > Henning Teickner, Chuanyu Gao, Klaus-Holger Knorr, (2021). *Compendium
 > of R code and data for ‘Electrochemical Properties of Peat Particulate
 > Organic Matter on a Global Scale: Relation to Peat Chemistry and
 > Degree of Decomposition’*.
-Accessed 17 Apr 2021.
+Accessed 05 Aug 2021.
 Online at
 > <https://doi.org/xxx/xxx>

 ### Licenses